-He serves on Haverford Trust’s Board of Directors, is a member of the Executive Committee and a voting member of the Investment Selection Committee.
-He also serves as the Vice Chairman on the Board of Trustees for the Paoli Memorial Hospital Foundation, sits on the Board of Advisors, Nerney Leadership Institute at Cabrini College, on the Investment Committee of Main Line Health, and on the nominating committee of the Phila Federal Reserve Board.
+He serves on Haverford Trust’s Board of Directors, is a member of the Executive Committee, and a voting member of the Investment Selection Committee.
+He also serves as the Vice-Chairman on the Board of Trustees for the Paoli Memorial Hospital Foundation, sits on the Board of Advisors, Nerney Leadership Institute at Cabrini College, on the Investment Committee of Main Line Health, and on the nominating committee of the Phila Federal Reserve Board.
 He was previously Vice Chairman of the Board of St. Joe’s University and Chapter Chairman of Phila YPO Gold.

 Audit & Risk Committee, Committee on Trustees

-Mr. Brian McTear is the President of Crumdale Partners, a diversified risk management, advisory, and insurance consulting business headquartered in Berwyn, PA.
-Mr. McTear joined Crumdale Partners in 2016 as President of Crumdale's wholesale business.
-He was previously Senior Vice President at Preferred Sands, a diversified business in the oil & gas industry where he led corporate development and new product development for Preferred’s technology business.
-Prior to that, Mr. McTear was a Partner at Blank Rome, LLP, where he advised public and private companies as well as private equity firms and their portfolio companies on sophisticated business, corporate, and transactional matters.
+Mr. Brian McTear is the President of Crumdale Partners, an innovative insurance business headquartered in Radnor, PA where he is primarily responsible for new product development and sales and marketing.
+Brian was previously Senior Vice President at Preferred Sands, a diversified business in the oil & gas industry where he led corporate development and new product development for Preferred’s technology business.
+Prior to that, Brian was a Partner at Blank Rome, LLP, where he advised public and private companies as well as private equity firms and their portfolio companies on business, corporate, and transactional matters.

 Brian earned a B.S. in Psychology at Ursinus College and graduated Magna Cum Laude from Widener University School of Law, where he was the editor-in-chief of the law review.
 He has served as a guest lecturer at Temple University and Drexel University on entrepreneurism, has numerous legal publications, and was named to SmartCEO Magazine's Legal Elite list and recognized as a "Rising Star" by Super Lawyers Magazine.
 He is the immediate past chair of the Bryn Mawr Rehabilitation Hospital Foundation Board of Trustees and was a past Vice Chairman of the imPACT venture capital conference.

-Mr. McTear and his wife Allyson currently reside in Newtown Square with their four children.
-Mr. McTear's sons are in the class of 2024 and (twins) in the class of 2025.
-He actively coaches youth baseball and basketball and serves as a member of the Board of Directors of Newtown Edgmont Little League.
+Brian and his wife Allyson currently reside in Newtown Square with their four children.
+Brian has a son in the class of 2024 and twins in the class of 2025.